MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P5-Gameplay/content.md

 # GameState management

-As it stands we have no idea what state the game is in, before we introduce additional elements we need to know what state the game is in.
+As it stands we have no idea what state the game is in.
+Before we introduce additional elements, we need to know what state the game is in.
 Are we waiting for the player to press play?
 Is the game in progress?
 Did the player just die?

 Previously you used an *Enumeration* type to define the possible *side* states for the cat and sushi.